wuxj928/DFCO-Net/README.md

-# DiFRL-Net
+# DFCO-Net
-An efficient model for cross-domain stereo matching, DiFRL-Net.
+An efficient model for cross-domain stereo matching, DFCO-Net.